Young Playwrights in Process

 - Plays must be one-acts, 10-to-15 double-spaced pages (about 15-20 minutes) in length.

 - Plays must be original works.
-No adaptations will be accepted.
-No musicals or screenplays.
+No adaptations, musicals, or screenplays.

 - Students must be enrolled full time in middle school, high school or home school.
 Grades 6-12.